 Since those discoveries were made, more and more studies emphasizing the therapeutic effects of cannabis have been conducted.
 These boosted the popularity of CBD oil, a component of cannabis that doesn’t have the same hallucinogenic and mind-altering effect as the whole plant.
-Today, following the legalization of some states, CBD is slowly making its way to the mainstream pharmacological world.
+Today, following some states’ legalization, CBD is slowly making its way to the mainstream pharmacological world.

 How does CBD work?

-CBD is one among the 85 known cannabinoids in cannabis.
-It is often confused and mistaken for THC, cannabis’ intoxicating component that gives the feeling of being “high”.
+CBD is one of the 85 known cannabinoids in cannabis.
+It is often confused and mistaken for THC, cannabis’ intoxicating component that gives the feeling of being “high.”
 CBD, however, does not trigger the same effect.
-Rather, it has been proven to have numerous healing properties and it can counteract some negative effects of THC.
+Instead, it has been proven to have numerous healing properties, and it can counteract some negative effects of THC.
 In various studies, CBD has been identified as anti-inflammatory, anticonvulsant, anti-oxidant, anti-emetic, anti-tumorigenic, analgesic,

 anxiolytic and antipsychotic.
 These properties make it a potential medicine for the treatment of numerous diseases.

 CBD acts through the endocannabinoid system of the body.
-It also causes direct or indirect activation of various receptor-independent channels as well as different non-cannabinoid receptors and ion channels.
-These networks give CBD the ability to induce a variety of effects through multiple molecular pathways.
+It also causes direct or indirect activation of various receptor-independent channels and different non-cannabinoid receptors and ion channels.
+These networks give CBD the ability to induce various effects through multiple molecular pathways.
 CBD’s interaction with these channels has been the subject of extensive research in the field of pharmacology.
 One of CBD’s most documented attributes is its anti-inflammatory property.

 CBD for Inflammation

 As we have emphasized time and again, inflammation is our body’s natural defense response to pathogens and injury.
-To a huge extent, we need it.
-However, on-going, systemic inflammation is implicated in the development of many chronic and debilitating diseases.
+To a considerable extent, we need it.
+However, ongoing systemic inflammation is implicated in the development of many chronic and debilitating diseases.
 Patients with gallbladder and gastrointestinal issues should be particularly worried about chronic inflammation.

 CBD counteracts inflammation via different pathways.
-It interacts with various receptors, hormones, fatty acids, and cell-signaling proteins, all to produce an anti-inflammatory effect.
-These may sound technical but it is good to know that CBD has more ways than one to reduce or manage inflammation in the body.
+It interacts with various receptors, hormones, fatty acids, and cell-signaling proteins to produce an anti-inflammatory effect.
+These may sound technical, but it is good to know that CBD has more ways than one to reduce or manage inflammation in the body.

 5 CBD Health Benefits for Gallbladder and GI Patients

-CBD can help patients suffering from gallbladder and gastrointestinal diseases by:
+CBD can help patients suffering from the gallbladder and gastrointestinal diseases by:

 CBD for Gut Health

-Leaky gut is a common gastrointestinal problem characterized by a variety of symptoms which may include inflammation, gas, bloating, abdominal pain, and fatigue.
-It is caused by the disruption of the gut’s tight junctions that are supposed to prevent the passage of toxic waste, undigested food, and harmful microorganisms into the bloodstream.
+Leaky gut is a common gastrointestinal problem characterized by various symptoms, including inflammation, gas, bloating, abdominal pain, and fatigue.
+It is caused by the disruption of the gut’s tight junctions to prevent the passage of toxic waste, undigested food, and harmful microorganisms into the bloodstream.
 Leaky gut may contribute to gallstones and the development of other GI diseases.

-Although there is still no medicine that can instantly heal leaky gut, there are many things we can do to help our body heal itself.
+Although there is still no medicine that can instantly heal a leaky gut, there are many things we can do to help our body heal itself.
 We usually recommend the removal of any possible aggravations such as stress and avoidance of common food allergens.
-Once that is done, there are a number of supplements that can be taken to allow the lining to heal.
+Once that is done, several supplements can be taken to allow the lining to heal.